stefano-meschiari/astronomy-to-datascience/interview.md

 * Simple questions about basic ML algorithms and techniques:
 	* Can you give a basic explanation of how (linear regression, logistic regression, generalized linear models, classification trees, random forests, K-means clustering, neural networks) work?
 		* Provide an example problem where that algorithm is applicable
 		* What are some of the strengths of the algorithm?
-What are some of its weaknesses?
+What are some of its limitations?
 	* What is the gradient descent method?
 	* What is regularization?
 When is it useful?
 	* What is Multicollinearity?
 How can we solve it?
 	* What is the curse of dimensionality?
 When would you suffer its effects?
 How can you compensate for it?
 * Simple questions about data:
 	* What are ways you could deal with missing data?
-	* How might you determine if a data set is “clean?”
+	* How can you determine if a data set is “clean”?
 	* What are some ways you can deal with messy data?
 	* What is big data?
 Would you consider the projects you worked on “big data”?
 How do you deal with it?
 * Be prepared to whiteboard SQL